-Career breaks or variations in the chronological order of CVs should not be penalized, but regarded as an evolution of a career, and consequently, as a potentially valuable contribution to the professional development of researchers towards a multidimensional career track.
+Career breaks or variations in the chronological order of CVs should not be penalised, but regarded as an evolution of a career, and consequently, as a potentially valuable contribution to the professional development of researchers towards a multidimensional career track.
 Candidates should therefore be allowed to submit evidence-based CVs, reflecting a representative array of achievements and qualifications appropriate to the post for which application is being made.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices The rules relation to prevent indirect discrimination of the Consolidation Act on Equal Treatment of Men and Women as regards Access to Employment etc. requires that no criteria for selections that could result in a practice of indirectly discrimination may be used.
-In the case of new recruitment and promotion, UCPH has no restrictions in regard to CVs.
-For some time UCPH has been focusing onclarifying the recruitment discrimination may be used. processes and ways of optimizing the processes.
-All relevant regulation and relevant guidanceof practice are described at an internal web- site.
-UCPH is about to launch a project focusing on specific career development and recruitment for researchers, see draft Action Plan.
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who The rules relation to prevent indirect discrimination of the Consolidation Act on Equal Treatment of Men and Women as regards Access to Employment etc. requires that no criteria for selections that could result in a practise of indirectly discrimination may be used.
+In the case of new recruitment and promotion, UCPH has no restrictions with regard to CVs.
+For some time UCPH has been focusing on clarifying the recruitment processes and ways of optimizing the processes.
+All relevant regulation and relevant guidance of practise are described at an internal web- site.
+Intet krav om Ph.Dgrad ved ansættelse i videnskabelige stillinger, kun krav om videnskabeligt niveau Mulighed for ansættelse på prøve af forskere fra industrien, der ikke har formel pædagogisk uddannelse Bestemmelser om ret til forlængelse af ansættelse ved orlov efter barselsorlovsloven UCPH is about to launch a project focusing on specific career development and recruitment for researchers, see draft Action Plan.